Glacier Bay landscape

 Android 7 and higher phone

 Android 7 OS and higher for newer (post-2016) phones should support using a USB-C flash drive connected to the charging port.
-Best to remove your phone's case.
+You will probably need to remove your phone's case.
 After connecting the drive you should see a message that says something like "USB drive added" or "USB storage device".
-Then swipe up from the bottom or open search and search for "Files".
+Then swipe up from the bottom to open search and search for "Files".
 The first options will probably be "My Files".
 While this app can be used to copy the photos it does not have the ability to open links.
-You could use it to copy the Digital Image folders or the entire drive to your phone.
-Once the full drive is on your phone the captions pages on the phone will link properly.

 Android1

-To view the captions directly from the flash drive you will need a "File manager app" such as "Files by Google" or a third party file manager such as "File Manager +".
-Another option is to just copy the Digital Image folders to your phone and view the captions on the internet via our Web Access page.
+Perhaps the best option is to just copy the Digital Image folders to your phone and view the captions on the internet via our Web Accesspage.

 Not every android phone brand has the ability to view USB drives enabled.
 The functionality is called "OTG".
 If nothing happens when you plug your USB drive into the case-less phone you will need to enable OTG.
 This will be in Setup options under "Storage" or "Additional Settings" - unfortunately every phone brand is a little different.
 If you can't quickly find these options do an internet search for "how to enable OTG on xxxx" where xxxx is your brand and model of phone.